-Open-ended investment companies are required to report details of interest distributions paid to UK, and many non-UK investors.
-Dividend distributions and payments made to ISA investors are not within the scope of these rules but see the paragraphs dealing with "International Tax Compliance" below.
+ICVCs are required to report details of interest distributions paid to UK, and many non-UK investors.
+Dividend distributions and payments made to ISA investors are not within the scope of these rules but see the paragraphs dealing with "International tax compliance" below.